-The Neighborhood Revitalization (NR)Program is a locally-operated program serving low-to-moderate-income homeowners who need assistance improving their homes.
-In the NR program, homeowners work with Habitat’s experienced staff and volunteers to perform minor, exterior improvements that preserve their home and make it safer and more accessible.
+Neighborhood Revitalization Program is a locally-operated program serving low-to-moderate-income homeowners who need assistance improving their homes.
+In the Neighborhood Revitalization program, homeowners work with Habitat’s experienced staff and volunteers to perform improvements that preserve their home and make it safer and more accessible.
 Together we revitalize the appearance of neighborhoods, strengthen personal connections within the community, and keep homeowners in their homes, making neighborhoods become stronger, more resilient, and more sustainable.

 Must live in Burlington or Mercer counties

-Must be current on your mortgage, homeowners insurance, and property tax payments
+Must be current on your mortgage, homeowner’s insurance, and property tax payments

 Must be present during project completion